Sanjiban08/Sanjiban08/README.md

   <img align="right" top="200" height="250" width="300" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently Working on Game Development Projects
+- 🔭 I’m currently Working on Front End and gaming Projects
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m currently learning React, Unity and Blender
 - 👯 I’m looking to collaborate with other developers and designers
 - ⚡ I am also an active listener.
-- 🌱 I’m currently doing 100 Days Of Code Challenge <a href="https://github.com/Sanjiban08/100DaysChallange" target="blank">100DaysOfCodeChallenge</a>

-- 💬 Ask me about **Game Development and C++**
+- 💬 Ask me about ** React **

 - 📫 How to reach me **sanjibandeey584@gmail.com** or **https://www.linkedin.com/in/sanjiban-dey-a09563251/**